 - 1. Attend Flower Show School Course I through IV, and pass all written subject and point scoring examinations. - 2.
 Earn five (5) Blue Ribbon or 90+ credits, or acceptable alternative credit. - 3.
-Judge five (5) NGC Flower Shows with a minimum of three (3) classes in Horticulture and Design Divisions in a Small-Standard or Standard Flower Show or six (6) classes in a Specialty Show. - 4.
-Complete the Schedule Writing assignment. - 5.
-Complete Forms 2 and 3 and submit to State Flower Show Schools Chairman at least eight (8) weeks prior to sitting for the Handbook exam. - 6.
-Take and pass the Handbook Examination.
+Judge five (5) NGC Flower Shows - 4.
+Pass the Schedule Writing assignment. - 5.
+Complete Flower Show Accredited Judge Application (Form 3) and submit to State Flower Show Schools Chairman

-Upon completion of all the coursework, exhibiting and judging requirements, schedule writing and Handbook Examination, the Student Judge is now an "Accredited Judge."
+Upon completion of exhibiting and judging requirements, and passing all the coursework and schedule writing assignment, the Student Judge is now an "Accredited Judge."
 A certificate will be issued indicating the precise date of completion.